confluentinc/examples/ccloud-monitoring/docs/monitoring-overview.rst

        cd examples/ccloud-monitoring/
        git checkout |release_post_branch|

 #.
-If you want to manually step through the tutorial, which is advised for new
-   users who want to gain familiarity with |ccloud| CLI, go back to the last section.
-Alternatively, you can run the full tutorial end-to-end with the :devx-examples:`start.sh script|ccloud-monitoring/start.sh`, which automates setting up the Confluent Cloud cluster and the following setup monitoring steps:
+If you already have a |ccloud| cluster, you may proceed to the `Monitoring Container Setup`_ section.
+   Alternatively, you can setup a |ccloud| cluster along with everything described in the `Monitoring Container Setup`_ section by running
+   :devx-examples:`start.sh script|ccloud-monitoring/start.sh`:

    .. code-block:: bash